React Native

 📁 1.
 Node Module Structure

-Extract the react-native-rdna-client.zip provided by Uniken.
+Extract the react-native-rdna-client.zip provided by Uniken team.
 It includes:

 • Android/ – Android .aar and source files